Soften the Sass & Model Healthy Boundaries

 “Woah.
 I’m really uncomfortable with you going out dressed like that.”

 “I can wear what I want.
 It’s a free country!”

-“If you treat me like my feelings don’t matter, I’m going to be really hurt.”
+“Treat me like my feelings don’t matter, and I’m going to be really hurt.”

 “Aw, come on, Mom, you’re totally overreacting.”